Dried Herbs, Spices & Soup Mixes

 To guide you through the process of launching your food or beverage business, Michigan State University (MSU) Extension’s Product Center is an organization that brings together on-campus expertise in the sectors of food, agriculture, and natural resources to help entrepreneurs define and launch innovative products.
 Field-based innovation counselors advise entrepreneurs on a variety of services, including business planning, packaging and labeling rules, licensing and regulatory requirements, marketing, branding, distribution, product testing, and other product development needs.

-To access business development assistance from the MSU Product Center staff, select the “Become a Client” button on the MSU Product Center website.
-There is a $100 application fee to join, which grants clients access to unlimited counseling hours.
-We also ask that clients sign a confidentiality agreement to protect their information.
+To access business development assistance from the MSU Product Center, select "Become a Client Seminars" on the MSU Product Center homepage.
+Once you register and attend an introductory seminar, you can make the decision to register as a client.
+There is $100 application fee to join, which grants clients access to an innovation counselor.
+We ask that all clients sign a confidentiality agreement to protect confidential information.

 If you have specific questions about how your product will be regulated, you may reach out to your Local Health Department or the Michigan Department of Agriculture and Rural Development (MDARD).